An Introduction to Ballistics

 No other commercial shooting software has comparable exterior ballistics modeling capabilities... and exterior ballistics is less than 10% of the program!

-If you reload, it will help analyze components and keep you organized.
+In addition, if you reload, it will help analyze components and keep you organized.
 If you hunt, it will help select calibers, ammo and set gun sights.
-If you compete, it will help analyze and improve your shooting It's target analysis function is especially nifty.
+If you compete, it will help analyze and improve your shooting.
+It's target analysis function is especially nifty.
 After calibrating your computer's monitor you can simply place your target on the monitor and using a sizeable bullet hole cursor through the holes in the target analyze group size and other relevant data.

 Information only needs to be entered one time to be accessed throughout the program with a simple mouse click.
 And, it's design is flexible, so you can customize the program for your own personal shooting needs.